jinxdash/prettier-plugin-rust/README.md

     -   The plugin _should_ be detected, some things can help if it doesn't:

-        -   Add `"plugins": ["prettier-plugin-rust"]` to your global and project prettier configs
+        -   Add `"plugins": ["prettier-plugin-rust"]` to your project's prettier config
         -   If your project only uses prettier for rust files:
             Try adding `"parser": "jinx-rust"`, (that's the parser used by `prettier-plugin-rust`).
-        -   If the plugin is found in projects but not globally, try installing the plugin locally `npm install prettier-plugin-rust` INSIDE the folder where the global instance of prettier is located.
         -   [Read more about Prettier plugins](https://prettier.io/docs/en/plugins.html)
         -   Use the standalone extension instead.